Nonprofit and Public Interest Policy Training Fellowship

 Our program trains participants to engage in non-lobbying advocacy.
 We do not teach organizations to lobby or run political campaigns.

-Hub staff will host informational webinars on March 23, April 5, and April 11, 2023.
-See here to register.
+Hub staff hosted informational webinars for prospective applicants on March 23, April 5, and April 11, 2023.
+View the recording of the April 11 webinar here.

 The Nonprofit and Public Interest Fellowship will consist of two blocks: 1) a mandatory full-time in-person policy bootcamp that teaches fellows the basics of policymaking, including practical exercises; and (2) an optional final project.
 The policy bootcamp will be in the Bay Area from July 10-July 28, 2023.
 The optional project period will run from July 31-September 15, 2023.